 Kathleen Sie, a pediatric otolaryngologist, focuses on treating children with communication challenges such as speech delays and hearing loss.
 She started several programs at Seattle Children's Hospital including the Velopharyngeal Insufficiency Clinic, the Microtia Program and the Cochlear Implant Program.
-In 1999 when the hospital administration was planning for the new millennium, she proposed starting a Childhood Communication Center that would consolidate the efforts to help children communicate effectively.
+In 1999 when the hospital administration was planning for the new millennium, she proposed starting the Childhood Communication Center to consolidate the efforts to help children communicate effectively.

 Memberships: Fellow American College of Surgeons, American Academy of Otolaryngology Head and Neck Surgery, American Society of Pediatric Otolaryngology

 2018: UW Otolaryngology-HNS Trachy Award for Resident Research Mentorship

 2014: Top Docs, Seattle Metropolitan Magazine cover story

 2014: University of Washington Department of Otolaryngology Head and Neck Surgery Resident Teaching Award

 2012: Charles Ferguson Award for Clinical Research, Second Prize.
 Validation of a VPI- specific Quality of Life Instrument, Skirko J, Weaver E, Kinter S, Perkins J, Sie K. American Society of Pediatric Otolaryngology